top of page

 Crystals and Menthol white wall extended.jpg

-Inspired by personal experiences, found online imagery, pop culture and art history, my work aims to analyse what the contemporary sublime is and find a place that can exist between the real and imaginary.
+Majority of my paintings are inspired by personal experiences and photos, then reinforced by found online imagery, pop culture and art history.
+There are parallels aesthetically within my work that call to the dynamism found in cartoons, anime, and gaming.
+This underlying relationship to the digital space woven into my process and techniques aims to communicate what the contemporary sublime is and find a place that exists between the real and imaginary.

 bottom of page